September 21, 2025

 One of the biggest surprises (and disappointments) new business owners face is realizing that friends and family aren’t always their ideal customers.
 And that’s okay!

-If you’ve ever felt discouraged when someone close to you didn’t buy, remember: there are many ways people can stand behind your business without spending a dime.
+If you’ve ever felt discouraged when someone close to you hasn’t bought something from your business, remember that there are many non-sales activities people in your network can perform to stand behind your business.

-Here’s how you can help them help you.
+Here’s how you can help your friends and family help you.

 1. Share and Spread the Word

-If you have a website, you can make sure they have a link to your sign up (opt in) page or about page that shows what you do and the transformation/improvement your business helps people with.
+If you have a website, make sure they have a link to your sign up (opt in) page or about page that shows what you do and the transformation/improvement your business helps people make.

 Friends and family can:

-- Mention you or send someone to your website or shop when someone they know is looking for what you offer.
+• Mention you or send someone to your website or shop when that person is looking for what you offer.

-Even if they aren’t your ideal customer, they might know someone who is.
+Even if your friends and family aren’t your ideal customers right now, they might know someone who is.

 2. Leave a Review or Testimonial

-For example create a free Google Form, or if you have a site, install a form plugin (WordPress) or an app (Shopify).
+For example create a free Google Form, or if you have a site, install a form plugin (WordPress) or an app (Shopify) that will help you obtain feedback.
 Make your feedback form short and sweet, with checkboxes and multiple choice questions.

-Make sure to get their permission before using their testimonials on your site.
+Make sure to get your reviewer's permission before using their testimonials on your site.

 If you're using Thrive Suite, you can use Thrive Ovation to create a testimonial system that makes it super simple to receive testimonials that can be posted on your WordPress site.